 |Sun Exposure||Full sun|

 When planting pumpkin on a stick in your garden, give it ample space, keeping in mind that it will be like a small bush when it’s mature.
-Three feet apart is ideal, 30 inches is minimum.
+Three feet apart is ideal; 30 inches is the minimum planting distance.

-Pumpkin on a stick is a monoecious plant that must be pollinated by insects in order to produce fruit so make sure you have other flowering plants around that attract pollinators.
+A pumpkin on a stick is a monoecious plant that insects must pollinate to produce fruit, so make sure you have other flowering plants nearby that attract pollinators.

-As the plant grows to a height of three to four feet high and two to three feet wide, it develops strong branches that will need support as the fruit develops.
-Each plant will produce dozens of fruits and their weight will make the branches droop and thus susceptible to breakage.
-Use a tomato cage or stakes to support the plant.
+As the plant grows to 3 to 4 feet high and 2 to 3 feet wide, it develops strong branches that will need support as the fruit matures.
+Each plant will produce dozens of fruits, and their weight will make the branches droop and may break if they don't have tomato cages supporting them.

-As a member of the eggplant family, pumpkin on a stick needs full sun to produce flowers and its stunning fruit.
+Like other eggplants, pumpkin on a stick needs full sun to produce flowers and stunning fruit.

-Regular watering is key, as the plant needs moist soil but does not like it wet.
-The rule of thumb is one to two inches per week in the absence or rain, and more in extremely hot weather.
+This plant needs moisture but does not like wet, soggy soil.
+If it hasn't rained, the rule of thumb is 1 to 2 inches of water per week and more in sweltering weather.

 Temperature and Humidity

 Pumpkin on a stick likes warm summer weather, thriving in temperatures of 75 F and up.
 Humidity is unnecessary for growth, although too much relative humidity (60% or more) can cause fungal overgrowth problems.

 Like other vegetables, add fertilizer when planting in the spring, and add organic matter at least once or twice during the growing season.
 Or, if you grow tomatoes, you can use the same fertilizer on the same schedule.